bhbmaster/rhood/README.md

 ## LOGIN METHODS

-There are 4 methods of login in.
+There are 4 main methods of login in.
 In order from least to most secure:

-1. Secure login using base64 encoded file 'creds-encoded' that has username/email on first line and password on second line and authkey on third line (pre-encoding)
+1. 2FA is enabled on the account, use secure login using base64 encoded file 'creds-encoded' that has username/email on first line and password on second line and authkey on third line (pre-encoding)
-1. Insecure login using base64 encoded file 'creds-encoded' that has username/email on first line and password on second line (pre-encoding)
+1. 2FA is enabled on the account, use secure login with CLI using --username un, --password pw, and --authkey ak
-1. Secure login with CLI using --username un, --password pw, and --authkey ak
+1. 2FA is enabled on the account, use insecure login with CLI using --insecure, --username un, and --password pw and you will be prompted to enter the MFA code (6 digit)
-1. Insecure login with CLI using --insecure, --username un, and --password pw
+1. 2FA is not enabled on the account, use insecure login with CLI using --insecure, --username un, and --password pw

 Where un, pw, and ak are the username, password, and authkey field respecively.